MaastrichtUniversity/docker-health/README.md

 ## Run the ETL demo

-Extract the synthetic data using csv files, Transform the data into valid compositions by using a java-rest API and Load the compositions into the EHRbase.
+Extract the synthetic data using csv files, Transform the data into valid EHRbase compositions by using a java REST API and Load the compositions into EHRbase.

 ```
 ./rit.sh demo